 SFB 1280

-Humans as well as animals have the ability to not only acquire new information, but also to learn that previously acquired knowledge is no longer relevant.
-The process of initial learning has been extensively studied, whereas the mechanisms of extinction learning are understood only in parts.
+Humans and animals can not only acquire new information, but also learn that previously acquired knowledge is no longer relevant.
+The process of initial learning has been studied extensively.
+However, the mechanisms of extinction learning are still poorly understood.
+The team at this Collaborative Research Centre studies how previously acquired information can be unlearned.

 Extinction is not limited to merely forgetting old information.
 It also includes a new learning process that is superimposed over previously acquired knowledge.
 Under certain conditions, the supposedly no longer existing memory track might re-emerge as an element of psychological problems, for example in cases of anxiety.